Hematocrit Lab Test

 - Capillary leak syndrome.

-Your subject’s name is Daniel.
-He is 27 years old and has just recently moved to Denver, Colorado from Missouri.
+Your subject is 27 years old and has recently moved to Denver, Colorado from Missouri.
 He is in good health, eats well, and exercises regularly.
 Since arriving in Denver, however, he has felt somewhat fatigued.
 He wants to have some blood tests performed to determine if he’s OK.

 In a well-equipped lab, an automated (computerized) analyzer is often used to calculate the hematocrit.
 The analyzer determines the value by multiplying the red cell count by the mean cell volume (MCV).